 All the art and design courses provide the opportunity to develop a reflective and personal approach to aesthetic awareness and expression.
+Students are encouraged to develop and understand their own creative process and apply their understanding to a variety of problem solving and practical outcomes.
 In addition the courses provide a valuable foundation for further study and career development in a wide range of areas: architecture, animation, digital imagery, film, special effects, make-up, fashion, footwear, textiles, graphic design, product design, theatre design, jewellery, millinery, printmaking, photography, visual communication, art history, fine art, ceramics, surface decoration, stained glass, fashion marketing or journalism, conservation, museums and galleries curating, bookbinding, illustration, landscape design, interior design, furniture design